Working with scriptwriters

 Maybe you have funny, complex, powerful and flawed female characters, but something you can’t put your finger on is not quite right.

 If any of these areas sound familiar, please take a look around my site, and get in contact.
 My ambition is not to point fingers, but to help writers produce the best script possible and ultimately get their worlds onto our screens.
-I believe this is only achievable by creating female characters that are as complex and dynamic as 21st century women.
+I believe this is only achievable by creating female characters who are as complex and dynamic as 21st century women.

 "A major concern I had with my script was that my female characters weren’t active enough in the humour.
 Joanna gave me possible solutions without dictating what I should do, which is exactly what I was hoping for."

 "From the outset I felt relaxed and permissioned to explore my comedy writing, considering new aspects.
 She directed me to further useful resources and followed up with notes from our meeting.
 She clearly knows her industry and tailors the consultancy to the individual writer."